-Wireless telecommunication towers See Chapter 5.36.
+Wireless telecommunication towers, in accordance with specific requirements for this use in the Brookings County Zoning Ordinance.

 Section 3.04.03.
 Area Regulations/Easements

 Minimum lot area, maximum building height, maximum lot coverage and minimum yard requirements shall be regulated in accordance with the following tables: